The Power of Pet Therapy for Declan

 Even just running his fingers through a therapy dog’s coat (like super-furry Wilma, a 125-pound Leonberger) helps Declan pass the time during stressful appointments or long waits.
 His favorites at Children’s National include Elkins, a huggable yellow Lab; Kahlúa, a Golden Retriever who does tricks for treats and Mickey, a very relaxed Cocker spaniel mix.

 “During Declan’s inpatient stays, it was often obvious that time with our volunteer therapy dogs boosted his mood and helped get him through stressful times,” says Dr. Jeffrey Dome, chief of our oncology division.

-Declan rang the Victory Bell at Children’s National on the day he finished his cancer treatments with Wilma at his side, wagging her fluffy tail in applause.
+Prior to the COVID-19 pandemic, Declan rang the Victory Bell at Children’s National on the day he finished his cancer treatments with Wilma at his side, wagging her fluffy tail in applause.
 His advice for other kids in the hospital?
 “Ask for a visit from a therapy dog,” Declan says.
 “They always make you feel happier.”